ehorodyski/bus-schedule/UPDATE_GUIDE.md

 ## BusSchedule Store

-Two data "slices" constitute the total BusSchedule application state: `RoutesState` and `VehicleLocationState`.
+Two data "slices" constitute BusSchedule application state: `RoutesState` and `VehicleLocationState`.
 Notably missing from BusSchedule's store is any "Route Options" functionality.
 The rationale to exclude Route Options from the store can be found below after each slice's documented section.

 ### RoutesState